Winter Leagues are open for registration!

 Roster

-Each team may have a maximum of eight (8) players and five (5) males on the field.
+Each team may have a maximum of seven (7) players with no more than five (5) males on the field.
 Teams that do not have at least five players, including one female, on the field ten minutes after the game is scheduled to start automatically forfeit.

 Non Roster Substitute Players